The Best Mexican Restaurant in Every State

 At El Vez, every day feels like a Cinco de Mayo party, thanks to its flashy and fun decor, upbeat energy and frequent live music.
 And whatever you do, kick off your meal with one of their house-made guacamoles, whether it’s “The Original” or the funkier “Bazooka Limon” made with goat cheese, chili flakes and roasted tomatoes.
-We’ve dreamed up 12 more ways to top your guac.
+We’ve dreamed up a dozen more ways to top your guac.

 Tallulah’s Taqueria, Providence

-Light, fresh… and addictive.
+Light, fresh…and addictive.
 That’s how most would describe the street-style tacos from Tallulah’s.
 Pick your protein (there are even potatoes, eggs and black beans for vegetarians), then grab a glass of the homemade agua fresca, which comes in mango or lemon basil, to wash it all down with.

 La Nortena, Charleston

 Fresh South Carolina seafood + traditional Mexican eats = the mouthwatering menu at La Nortena.
 You’ll likely see the locals noshing on octopus ceviche or shrimp nachos while they sip one of the restaurant’s specialty margaritas.
-To make your own marg, either frozen or on the rocks, read this step-by-step guide.
+To make your own marg, either frozen or on the rocks, read this step-by-step margarita guide.